tdorn/website/README.md

-Tyler's eng blog.
+Tyler's blog.
 WIP but soon to be available at tylerdorn.com

+hi fred